kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 * **Login & Password Reset Forms** – Allow users to log in and reset their passwords via custom frontent forms.
 * **User Dashboard** – My Account page and edit profile forms for users to manage their profile details and account settings.
 * **Automatic Registration & Login Redirect** – Auto login users after they register and redirect them after they sign in, log out and reset their passwords.
-* Add login, logout, register, and profile links to your website navigation menu that will change based on whether the user is logged in.
+* Add login and logout links, register and profile links to your website navigation menu that will change based on whether the user is logged in.

 = User Profiles & Member Directories =